skoolkid/skoolkit/sphinx/source/commands.rst

                           disassembly.
     -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
-    -L, --lower           Write the disassembly in lower case.
+    -l, --lower           Write the disassembly in lower case.
     -M FILE, --map FILE   Use FILE as a code execution map when generating a control file.
     -o ADDR, --org ADDR   Specify the origin address of a binary (.bin) file